cristalhq/builq/GUIDE.md

 sb.Addf(orClause2, 42)
 ```

+The reason behing this API is to improve security and to prevent bad runtime queries.
-Some projects require constant queries due to security policies (precise definition might be different but you get the idea).
+Also, some projects require constant queries due to security policies (precise definition might be different but you get the idea).

 ## String placeholder